 The Little Wolverine's Den is a preschool program for children that are 3-5 years old and potty trained.
 We are open from October through May.
 Our hours are Tuesdays, Wednesdays, and Thursdays from 8 AM to 12 PM and we follow the SCPS calendar and weather closings/delays.
 The preschool students are taught by the high school students that have chosen to take this class, applied, and were accepted.
 The high school students are in charge of doing their own small group lesson plans as well as big group lessons when it is their turn.
 Mrs. Miller is the high school students' teacher and the director of the LWD.
 Our program is very unique and provides preschoolers with a smaller teacher to student ratio, 2 teachers (high school students) to every 3-5 preschoolers.
 We are very proud of the teacher-preschooler bonds that are formed here and the physical, cognitive, social, and emotional growth that we see in our preschoolers every year.
 In short, The Little Wolverine's Den is the World's Best Preschool in the World's Best High School!

-Our program is only for potty trained 3 and 4 year old children that wish to attend North Stafford's Little Wolverine Den for the 2018-2019 school year.
-Children should be 3 on or by September 30th 2019.
+Our program is only for potty trained 3 and 4 year old children.
+They need to be 3 on or by September 30th 2021.